 Add additional storage and maximize the space by stacking cabinetry such as the wall pantry pull-out above the base pantry pull-out.

-How to enhance the Corridor kitchen:
+How to enhance the Galley kitchen:

 Similar to the single-wall kitchen floor plan, stack storage solutions to maximize space.
 If possible, add a pass-through or remove a wall to open the kitchen, but still allow for base cabinetry and countertop space.